dstmodders/dst-mod-keep-following/readme/02-development.md

 - Comments SHOULD neither have a capitalized first letter, nor a trailing dot (unless there are multiple sentences)
 - LDoc `@param`, `@tparam` and `@treturn` descriptions SHOULD have a first letter capitalized and no trailing dot
 - Use 4 spaces for indention (this is also more consistent between other languages)
-- Use PascalCase and camelCase for names of the functions and methods
+- Use PascalCase for classes/modules, functions and methods
 - Use snake_case for the class fields and variables

 If at some point the mentioned style guide suggests a different approach that